mishmanners/GitHub-Like-A-Boss/markdowntricks.md

 You can also show hex colour codes in markdown.
 Use backticks to enter the colour code, and a coloured tile will appear.

+_NOTE: this is no longer a feature.
+Hex colour codes will appear as code, but will no longer have a coloured tile to accompany them._

 **Example**

 We should definitely use Crimson: `#DC143C` as our logo colour.